 8.2.1.1 Specification-Level Metadata

-The annotations provided in Table 8.2 include metadata common to the GlobalInstrumentIdentifiers ontology, SecurityTypes, and PricingSources vocabularies.
+The annotations provided in Table 8.2 include metadata common to the GlobalInstrumentIdentifiers ontology..
 In every instance, the metadata is specified in the informative about files rather than in each ontology file.

 Table 8-2: Specification Level and Version Metadata